Zeigren/zeigren.github.io/_posts/2018-05-04-FlashcatUSB-xPort-Clip-Adapters-Info.md

 [Here](https://youtu.be/0JLvI2vaAI8) is a video I made about the clip adapters as well as a basic tutorial on using them with the FlashcatUSB xPort.
 I've made a more in depth [tutorial video](https://youtu.be/mcuzO3ZSaBg) and a video going over some [troubleshooting](https://youtu.be/43VDcZQesHo) steps.
 I also have some basic guides [here]({{ "/FlashcatUSB-xPort-Clip-Adapters-Guide-Index/" | relative_url}}) as well.

 You can find the clips themselves on websites like eBay, AliExpress, and various modchip/modding websites.
-If you're not sure if a clip you found is the right one feel free to e-mail me.
+I've included links to some websites that sell the clips, however I've never bought clips from them myself.

 ---
 # TSOP48 NAND UNI (Type B) Adapter